• Home

 After top-six finishes at the 1966 World Championships in Portillo, Chile, Heuga became the first American to win the prestigious Arlberg-Kandahar in 1967 in Garmisch-Partenkirchen, Germany.

-That same year he began to notice symptoms of what would later be diagnosed as MS. A year later he was named to his second Olympic Team, and appeared on the cover of Sports Illustrated together with Kidd.
+A year later he was named to his second Olympic Team, and appeared on the cover of Sports Illustrated together with Kidd.

 At only 26, at the peak of his ski racing career, Heuga’s MS diagnosis was confirmed.
-The conventional medical wisdom then was for MS victims to avoid physical or emotional stress.

 Heuga ignored that and created an athlete’s regimen for himself of physical activity, nutrition and positive outlook, which he shared through the center he created in 1984.